 Water management is among the most pressing issues in Arizona and throughout the Southwest.

-WRRC Conference Videos Now Available
+for WRRC 2018 Conference Now Open!

 We are pleased to announce the winners of the 2018 Water Resources Research Center Photo Contest.
 This year we again gave photographers two criteria - that photos be water related and that they be taken in Arizona.
 And we received many wonderful submissions.
 People, nature, Arizona and other topics were showcased by the many photographers who submitted their images.

 This February, the WRRC annual conference, "Arizona Runs on Water: Scarcity, Challenges, and Community-based Solutions", will be held in our state's capital and will feature case-studies about water from across Arizona.

 On February 1, 2019, the UA Water Resources Research Center will hold its Annual Conference, Arizona Runs on Water: Scarcity, Challenges, and Community-based Solutions, at the Black Canyon Conference Center, located at 9440 N. 25th Ave., in Phoenix, Arizona.
 The conference will explore how Arizona’s various regions, cities, towns, tribes, and rural areas are working to meet their water and the solutions they are identifying, assessing, and/or implementing.